 |Any funds over $10 million||0.25%|

-Investors whose portfolio includes a fixed-income strategy pay an additional 0.20% on those assets.
-Clients may also owe additional fees to cover third-party charges for transactions made on their behalf with other financial institutions, such as broker-dealers, custodians or banks.
+Investors whose portfolio includes an equity or fixed-income strategy pay an additional 0.20% on those assets.
+Clients may also owe additional investing-related fees to cover third-party charges for transactions made on their behalf with other financial institutions, such as broker-dealers, custodians or banks.

 For financial planning services, clients pay either a fixed or hourly fee that depends on the scope and complexity of the services provided.
 While rates are negotiable, the typical range for one-time, project-based services is a fixed fee of $5,000 to $25,000 or an hourly rate of $150 to $750 per hour.
 For ongoing financial planning, fees are also negotiable and range from $2,000 to $25,000 per year.